-The student will understand the importance of PME inspections and how to conduct the inspections safely.
+The student should understand the importance of PME inspections and how to conduct the inspections safely.

-- 1. The student will be aware of the requirements of a visual inspection of PME and how to perform the inspection safely. - 2.
-The student will be aware of the requirements of an operational inspection of PME and how to perform the inspection safely. - 3.
-The student will be familiar with generic inspection checklist. - 4.
-The student will be aware of actions to be taken when a defect on PME has been identified. - 5.
-The student will be aware of the requirements in making modifications to PME.
+- 1. The student should be aware of the requirements of a visual inspection of PME and how to perform the inspection safely. - 2.
+The student should be aware of the requirements of an operational inspection of PME and how to perform the inspection safely. - 3.
+The student should be familiar with generic inspection checklist. - 4.
+The student should be aware of actions to be taken when a defect on PME has been identified. - 5.
+The student should be aware of the requirements in making modifications to PME.